Gypsy (Shakira song): Background and composition

 "Gypsy" was released as the fourth and final single from Shakira's eighth studio album, She Wolf (2009).
-"Gypsy" was written by Shakira, Amanda Ghost, Ian Dench, Carl Sturken and Evan Rogers, and produced by Shakira, Ghost, Lukas Burton and Future Cut.
+"Gypsy" was written by Amanda Ghost with additional composition by Shakira, Ian Dench, Carl Sturken and Evan Rogers, and produced by Shakira, Ghost, Lukas Burton and Future Cut.
 Written in a ballad-like form, the lyrics of the song describe life travelling on the road as a "gypsy".
 Shakira explained the song, saying "(The song represents my) way of living and seeing life.
 I've been on the road since I was very young so that's where the gypsy metaphor comes from."
 Musically, "Gypsy" is heavily influenced by Indian bhangra music, and features instrumentation from the mandolin, banjo, sitar and tabla.
 According to the music sheet published at Musicnotes.com by Sony/ATV Music Publishing, "Gypsy" is a midtempo song written in the key of D flat major, with a metronome of 100 beats per minute.
 Shakira's vocal range on the song spans from A3 to C5.

 The original English version of the song was released worldwide on 26 March 2010.
 In the United States, it was released as a CD single on 12 April 2010.
 A Spanish-language version of the song titled "Gitana" features additional lyrical contributions from Jorge Drexler and was released on 1 March 2010, as a digital promotional single.